lordkkjmix/Bluemix-sample-ionic/README.md

 # ionic application for IBM MobileFirst Services on IBM Bluemix
+##The readme is available in french in README-FR.md
+##Ce README est disponible en français dans README-FR.md
 This projet contains a ionic project that you can use to learn.

 ### Create your mobile backend in Bluemix